Justin99x/bl-sdk-mods/AnyPercentHelper/README.md

 ### DLC expansions removed from Fast Travel

 Only base game destination appear in Fast Travel, similar to patch 1.1.
 I was unable to figure out how to remove the "Borderlands 2" header.
-This only matters when leaving Bloodshot Ramparts the End of the Line maps.
+This only matters when leaving no U-turn maps.
 In patch 1.1, Sanctuary is already selected, but on current patch with this mod, you'll have to hit down arrow once to get back to Sanctuary.